yilun-lee/pgspredictor/README.md

     -n "Lassosum" -n CandT -M Impute
 ```

 ### Todo

 1. Validation, the result should be better than plink2.
-2. Two mode, model validation and model prediction model.
-3. Missing value imputation
+2. Validation and Prediction mode
-4. Allow to output percentile given a score distribution.
+   1. Allow to calculate percentile given a score distribution.
+   2. Output beta files in validation mode
+   3. Performance evaluation
-5. Integrated with pgs catalog.
+3. Integrated with pgs catalog.
-6. Support for more genotype format.
+4. Support for more genotype format.
-7. Improve and benchmark speed.
+5. Improve and benchmark speed.
+6. Remove missing value in beta file
+7. CICD for testing and distributing

 ### Install